sahilrajput03/learn-blockchain/solidity-only.md

 - FIR booking app like they have with on Fiorzabad as in news (NFT)
 - House Wwnership on Blockchain i.e., Registr/Land Records
 - 12 Months Kitty Funds (wit staking interests)
+- Fake trading app, i.e., it allows you trade with pseudo tokens and you can get have portfolio build of your own for showing to people how good are you.
+Baisc idea is that you get 1,000rs. each month.
+And on subsequent month you get +500Rs. to this account.
+YIkes!!

 you can sort now..